Table of Contents

 Argument Essay

 The “Analyze an Argument” task, on the other hand, will ask you to analyze both sides of an argument about an issue according to specific instructions.
+So rather than agreeing or disagreeing with a given issue, you will have to consider the logical strength of an argument.

 Again, the argument can be on any general topic of interest, like technology, economics, health, etc. But if you usually keep up with the news, it will be effortless to come up with a response.